nterhoeven/anaLife-homepage/About.md

 <!---<img src="img/R_code.jpg" style="float:right" width="250px">--->

-We are a new StartUp from Würzburg and offer a wide range of Data Science related services.
+We are a StartUp from Würzburg and offer a wide range of Data Science related services.

 - Analysis of all kinds of data
 - Data driven consulting